sdhers/Brainhacks-grupo-1/README.md

 ---
-type: "project" # DON'T TOUCH THIS ! :)
+type: "Brainhacks project" # DON'T TOUCH THIS ! :)
 date: "2023-06-09" # Date you first upload your project.
 # Title of your project (we like creative title)
-title: "This is an example project page which serves as a template"
+title: "Mice Behavioral Analysis"

 # List the names of the collaborators within the [ ].
 If alone, simple put your name within []
 names: [Pilar López Maggi, Gonzalo Giordano, Ana Pavlova Contreras, Santiago D'hers]